pwaldhauer/discord-export-viewer/README.md

 php import.php
 ```

-This will delete the existing database and re-download all attachments.
-Already downloaded attachments are skipped.
+This will delete and recreate the database.
+Already downloaded attachments are skipped, so only new attachments will be downloaded.

 ## License